dbactual/thomaspaine-www/content/works/to-his-excellency-george-washington-september-21-1783.md

 Title: To his Excellency George Washington  September 21, 1783
 Date: Mon Aug  4 09:08:54 EDT 2014

-   From the transcribed letter made by Spraque at the Library of Congress.
+   From the copy of the letter at the Library of Congress.

-   Borden town Sept.
-21. 1783
+   Borden Town Sept 21, 1783.

    Sir,

    I am made exceedingly happy, by the receipt of your friendly letter of the 10th inst. which is this moment come to hand; and the young gentleman that brought it, a son of Col. Geo.
-Morgan's waits while I write this &mdash; It had been sent to Philadelphia, and on my not being there, was returned, agreeable to directions on the outside, to Col. Morgan at Princetown, who forwarded it to this place.
+Morgan's waits while I write this &mdash; It hath been sent to Philadelphia, and on my not being there, was returned, agreeable to directions on the outside, to Col. Morgan at Princetown, who forwarded it to this place.